glosa/glosa-server/README.md

 ## Run

+1) Make sure you have Java installed.

-Create a file `config.yaml` with the following content.
+2) Create a file `config.yaml` with the following content.
 You can also use `config.yaml.example` as a base config and change it to fit your needs.

 ``` yaml
 # General